mjmalek218/LAPACK_FP/README.txt

 	  *two* functions, init_matrix and free_matrix, it makes it easy to to debug memory management problems, in theory.
-There is a downside to this: if the code is shipped this obviously leaves an extrmeley vulnerable hole for discombobulation, but it is only intended for personal usage so not too much of a problem.
+There is a downside to this: if the code is shipped this obviously leaves a vulnerability to discombobulation, but it is only intended for personal usage so not too much of a problem.
 	  Also it requires more memory allocation for a given matrix, but in theory this is made up later because it means I don't need to initialize matrices immediately.

-       6. Including a "resize" function that works similarly to how
+       6. Not re-using "init_matrix" in the reset_matrix function.
+The reasoning behind this is quite simple: since init_matrix initializes a matrix by "returning" a matrix, we would need to pass in a double pointer to use this method.

 ********************************************************